-However, house systems within schools are on the rise even within an international context.
-Many British Schools overseas introducing houses to their student population.
+However, House Systems within schools are on the rise even within an international context.
+Many British Schools Overseas introduce Houses to their student population.
 But what are the benefits of this typically British educational institution in a modern, international school?

-We spoke with teachers, students and senior leadership about their view of houses at the British School in the Netherlands.
-Two words which kept being repeated in these conversations were community and participation.
+We spoke with teachers, students and senior leaders about their view of houses at The British School in The Netherlands (BSN).
+Two words that kept coming up in these conversations were community and participation.

 Houses at the BSN

-Remaining in the same house throughout their schooling creates a real sense of identity for students.
-This helps Year 7 students integrate into the Senior Schools.
+Remaining in the same House throughout their schooling creates a real sense of identity for students.
+It helps Year 7 students integrate into the Senior Schools.
 It gives new students in all years a community in which they are immediately welcomed.
-For international schools, this sense of community is perhaps more important than anywhere else.
+For international schools, this sense of community is perhaps even more crucial than anywhere else.

-The BSN strives to build this sense of community and strengthen the bond within houses.
-We do this through giving students many opportunities to use their strengths to earn points for their house.
+The BSN strives to foster a sense of community and strengthen the bond within Houses.
+We do this by giving students many opportunities to use their strengths to earn points for their House.
 The competitive aspect helps to motivate students, but the true spirit is one of collaboration.
 Working together is more important than winning points.

-At the BSN, it is important that students with all different strengths and interests have the ability to win points for their houses.
+At the BSN, it is essential that students with all different strengths and interests can win points for their houses.
 Hard work and dedication are rewarded.
-While Sport Days are a much-loved tradition among the houses, there is an ever-expanding catalog of programmes that help students gain points for their houses.
+While Sports Days are a much-loved tradition among the Houses, an ever-expanding catalogue of programmes helps students gain points for their houses.
 These include a House MasterChef competition, entries for National Poetry Day, collections for World Food Day, a House challenge at the European Day of Languages and many more.
-In addition, teachers are now able to reward students for outstanding effort on academic work with house points.
+In addition, teachers can reward students for an outstanding effort on academic work with House points.
 This system challenges students to get involved with activities and academics by awarding both effort and achievement.

 Houses also create new student leadership opportunities.
-They allow students to take on greater responsibility within their communities.
-This year, over 30 students in years 7 through 11 submitted applications.
-Two Key Stage 3 captains, two Key Stage 4 captains and a Student House Leader were chosen for each house.
-These captains will act as liaisons between their houses and staff.
-They are charged with ensuring the voice and wishes of the houses are heard by the school’s leadership.
-This is a big responsibility, and offers a valuable opportunity for students to experience leadership roles while in school.
+Students are encouraged to take on greater responsibility within their communities.
+This year, over 30 students from Year 7 through Year 11 submitted applications for various leadership roles.
+Ultimately, two Key Stage 3 captains, two Key Stage 4 captains and a Student House Leader were chosen for each House.
+These captains will act as liaisons between their Houses and staff.
+They are charged with ensuring the voice and wishes of the Houses are heard by the school’s Leadership.
+This is a big responsibility and offers a valuable opportunity for students to experience leadership roles while in school.

-Whether you are representing Gouda, Amsterdam, Leiden or Delft, the Houses at the BSN are places for comradery, belonging and striving to be the best you can be.
+Whether you are representing Gouda, Amsterdam, Leiden or Delft, the Houses at the BSN are places for camaraderie, belonging and striving to do and be the best you can be.